 To remain responsive to changes in medical respite care, health care practices, and policy, the RCPN formed a workgroup in 2021 to review and revise the standards.
 The regular and consistent review ensures the Standards reflect the growth, changes, and newly established evidence to guide best practices in medical respite care.
 Information and feedback from 30 programs across the United States were used to guide the revision process.

-Learn more about the Standards for Medical Respite Care Programs, and contact Julia Dobbins for technical assistance on the Standards.
+Learn more about the Standards for Medical Respite Care Programs, or contact us for technical assistance on the Standards.